-Ransomware is fuelling a global cybercrime spree, with high-profile businesses, public sector organisations and infrastructure operators falling victim every week.
+Ransomware is fuelling a global cybercrime spree, with high-profile businesses, public sector organisations and infrastructure operators falling victim to hackers every week.
 According to cryptocurrency researchers Chainalysis, the total value of ransoms paid by victims grew by 311% in 2020 to $350m.

 Behind these attacks lies an increasingly professional industry, with networks of affiliates co-ordinating to identify, infiltrate and extort valuable targets.
 At the centre of this industry sit the ‘gangs’ that build and operate the malware that makes the attacks possible.
 Some use this malware to extort victims directly, while others offer ransomware-as-a-service (RaaS), helping other criminals target specific organisations.